 Lacks support for long hikes

-Trailing close behind our 2017 Editors' Choice in our ratings is the Lowa Renegade GTX Mid - Women's, last year's returning champion.
+Trailing close behind our Editors' Choice winner in our ratings is the Lowa Renegade GTX Mid - Women's.
 This is a great boot that shines in its durable construction and waterproofness.
 The Renegades are a throwback to hiking-specific boots of yesteryear when you could buy a pair of leather boots and know they would last decades.
 In that way, these boots are classic; burly, leather, and waterproof.
 They are lined with GORE-TEX and have a waterproof coating on their Nubuck leather upper to keep your feet dry while allowing them to breathe.
 Lowa has also done an amazing job making these boots comfortable as well as durable.
 They break in quickly and will last you a long time.
-We are excited about the lightweight, hybrid boots, but the Lowa Renegades are a tried-and-true choice for a well-crafted, comfortable hiking boot.
-Consider adding a little flare with the Renegade Pro GTX Mid- Women's, $250.

-Read full review: Lowa Renegade GTX Mid - Women's
+Read review: Lowa Renegade GTX Mid - Women's

 Analysis and Test Results